-Valentina Curandi (DAI, 2017): "What is this structure of bequeathment between the body of the bequeather and the body that accepts the gift?"
+Valentina Curandi: "What is this structure of bequeathment between the body of the bequeather and the body that accepts the gift?"

-Valentina's's 20 minute presentation for Maelstrom Slow Dance - DAI's 3 day graduation lectures marathon, June 2017 in Theater Oostpool in Arnhem.
+Valentina's's 20 minute presentation for Maelstrom Slow Dance - DAI's 3 day performance lectures marathon, June 2017 in Theater Oostpool in Arnhem.

 Felicity Bequeathment (2016-2101)